D-5.9 Decomposing Multiplication: DecompMultRNS

 key switching (SummaryΒ C-5 in Β§C-5) uses gadget decomposition to compute

-with a small noise (where each
+with small noise (where each

 coefficient of the polynomial